clfkenny/clfkenny.github.io/about/index.md

 # *A little about me*

 <p style = "margin-right: 0px; width: 80%;">
 Hi!
 My name is Kenny and I'm currently an undergraduate senior at University of California, Los Angeles.
-I will be graduating with a B.S. in Neuroscience with a minor in Statistics.
+I will be graduating with a B.S. in Neuroscience with a minor in Statistics. <br><br>

 <br><br><br>